benwiggy/PDFsuite/Notes.md

 2. It is assumed that all PDFs are not encrypted.
 Future versions should check for encryption and ask for passwords or exit gracefully.
 (A demonstration script that checks for encryption, ask for a password, unlocks the data and reports on its success is included here as password.py.)

-3. The abilities of these scripts will be merged with CUPS backeds, to create virtual print queues that can automatically perform these actions on PDFs.
+3. The abilities of these scripts will be merged with CUPS backends, to create virtual printers that can automatically perform actions on PDFs as part of a print queue.

 4. The scripts should be a bit more python-y, and be more readily 'pluggable' into larger projects.